Semipalmated sandpiper

 The semipalmated sandpiper (Calidris pusilla) is a very small shorebird.
 The genus name is from Ancient Greek kalidris or skalidris, a term used by Aristotle for some grey-coloured waterside birds.
 The specific pusilla is Latin for "very small".

-It is sometimes separated with other "stints" in Erolia, but, although these apparently form a monophyletic group, the present species' old genus Ereunetes had been proposed before Erolia.
+Within the genus Calidris the semipalmated sandpiper is most closely related to the western sandpiper (Calidris mauri).
+It was formerly sometimes separated with some other stints in either Ereunetes or Erolia, but these placements would leave the rest of Calidris a paraphyletic group.